 The spectral resolution of ISGRI has been measured during pre-flight tests on the engineering model, as well as in-flight.
-Resolutions of 9% at 60 keV (W fluorescence) and 4.6% at 511 keV have been measured from in-flight spectra.
-These results are in perfect agreement with the pre-flight measurements and show the stability of the instrument, even after disturbing events such as solar flares.
-Figure 11 shows the PICsIT spectral resolution, as determined in-flight.
-The in-flight data show no degradation or changes in the PICsIT spectral performance.
+Resolutions of 9% at 60 keV (W fluorescence) and 4.6% at 511 keV have been measured from early in-flight spectra (17% at 60 keV in 2014).
+Figure 11 shows the earlier spectral resolution determined in-flight.

 Figure 11.
 Left panel: The energy resolution of ISGRI.
 The solid line shows the theoretically expected values, and the stars are values measured before launch using an engineering model.
-The study of the inflight W fluorescence line at 60 keV and the e^+/e^- annihilation lines at 511 keV (shown as filled circles) do not reveal any evidence of a change of the ISGRI spectral performance.
+The study of the inflight W fluorescence line at 60 keV and the e+/e- annihilation lines at 511 keV (shown as filled circles) do not reveal any evidence of a change of the ISGRI spectral performance.
 Right panel: The energy resolution of PICsIT at 511 and 1275 keV as measured in-flight using Calibration Unit (S5) data (shown as stars).
 Also shown are the theoretical expectations as determined from pre-flight tests using an engineering model.
 The electronic-noise values ("Noise") refer to one ASIC only; a 10% increase is expected when extrapolating to the complete detector electronic chain.